 But now that we’ve got the official explanation out of the way, let’s get into the juicy speculative side of things.

-When the Stranger regained his composure and used the Dweller’s staff to cast the cultists away, he said: “From Shadow, you came.
+When the Stranger regained his composure and used the Dweller’s staff to cast the cultists away, he said, “From Shadow, you came.
 To Shadow, I bid you return.”
-While it’s unclear what “shadow” means in this context, the visual cues from their transformation seem to indicate that the Stranger somehow sent the cultists scurrying into the Wraith world.
+While it’s unclear what “shadow” means in this context, the visual cues from their transformation indicate that the Stranger somehow sent the cultists scurrying into the Wraith world.

 All episodes of The Rings of Power are currently streaming on Amazon Prime Video.